hbubley/journey-backend/README.md

 - More detailed breathing animation.
 - More extensive user dashboad
 - Better navigational layouts
-- Add to the midnful journaling process, such as a grounding page where your forced to lok around you for a certain color, count how many times they see that color, and input that number.
+- Add to the midnful journaling process, such as a grounding page where your forced to look around you for a certain color, count how many times they see that color, and input that number.
 - Add radical acceptance concepts into it.
 Maybe pages where you can practice radical acceptance
 - Add goals or routine section
 - "how are you feeling today" addition
+- Route that allows for parent email, parent will get a notification every time child takes a 'step', or gives them a weekly report of how many steps were taken.
+So parents can help enforce the habit.
+- write a medium article

 ## Schedule